$5$-list-coloring toroidal $6$-regular triangulations in linear time: Preparation for the proof of case case (1) in Theorem Theorem 1

 \item whenever \(u\), \(v\) and \(w\) are mutually adjacent vertices having identical lists, with \(v\) and \(w\) lying on the same column, at least one of the vertical neighbors of \(u\) has a list identical to \(\List{L}{u}\). \end{enumerate}

-The configurations~\ref{config-a} to~\ref{config-c} in criterion~\ref{criterion2.2} are illustrated in Fig.~\ref{F:config1}.
+The configurations~\ref{config-a} through~\ref{config-c} in criterion~\ref{criterion2.2} are illustrated in Figure~\ref{F:config1}.
 By Lemma~\ref{L:auto}, we also assume one of three analogous configurations holds for the lists on the right neighbors of \((i, j)\) and \((i, j - 1)\) under the hypothesis of criterion~\ref{criterion2.2}, but for the sake of brevity we avoid listing them explicitly.

 We now make the following definitions.
 For a list \(L\), define the \defining{list-class} of \(L\) in \(G\), denoted \(G[L]\), to be induced subgraph of \(G\) on those vertices \(v\) such that \(\List{L}{v} = L\).
 Let \(L \in \ListAsgn{L}\) and let \(H\) be a (maximal connected) component of \(G[L]\).
 If \(V(H)\) is a singleton, we call \(H\) an \defining{isolated component}, else we call \(H\) a \defining{nonisolated component}.